jio-gl/solidity-nft-sets/README.md

 # solidity-nft-sets

-A Non-fungible Token (NFT) Framework including Serial Numbers and Identity, written in Solidity and Eth-Brownie Framework.
+A Non-fungible Token (NFT) Framework including Serial Numbers, Identity and Meta-transactions, written in Solidity and Eth-Brownie Framework.

 ## Installing on Linux (with virtualenv)